Colour Mixing using Coffee Filters

-Colour mixing using coffee filters is a really fun art process.
-Kids can see for themselves all the different shades of colours that can be made by mixing 2 (or more) colours together.
-It is fascinating to watch as the paint spreads and is absorbed by the the coffee filters.
-Using jumbo eye droppers makes this a simple activity that works on fine motor skills.
+Colour mixing on coffee filters is a really fun art process.
+Kids can see for themselves all the different colours that can be made by mixing 2 (or more) colours together.
+It is fascinating to watch as the paint spreads and is absorbed by the coffee filters.
+Using jumbo eye droppers makes this a simple colour mixing activity for toddlers and preschoolers that also has the bonus of working on fine motor skills.

 See how to turn coffee filters into butterflies by clicking here